Program Tips

 Criminal Background Check

-Students will be provided with directions on how to request a criminal background check from a third-party vendor.
+Upon starting the core program, students will be provided directions on how to request a criminal background check from a third party vendor.
+Please note that a fee will apply.
 Upon receipt of the criminal background check results, if a student has a criminal history, they will be advised of the possibility of being denied clinical placement.
-This denial will result in not being able to attend clinical(s) or graduate from the program.
+This denial could result in not being able to attend clinical(s) or graduate from the program.
 Additional background checks may be required during the student's enrollment in the program based on clinical site requirements.
 Students will be informed by CVTC if they need a criminal background check renewal.

 Clinical Education